Launch the search

 - Suggest advertising sources

-- Aid chair in establishing screening criteria
+- Assist the chair in establishing screening criteria

 - Actively engage in recruiting candidates